Corresponding Member of the Faculty of Global Health and Social Medicine

 Kolokotrones University Professor of Global Health and Social Medicine

-Medical anthropologist and physician Paul Farmer has dedicated his life to improving health care for the world's poorest people.
-He chairs the Department of Global Health and Social Medicine and is a founding director of Partners In Health (PIH), an international non-profit organization that since 1987 has provided direct health care services and undertaken research and advocacy activities on behalf of those who are sick and living in poverty.
+Partners In Health (PIH), an international non-profit organization that since 1987 has provided direct health care services and undertaken research and advocacy activities on behalf of those who are sick and living in poverty.
+He also is professor of medicine and chief of the Division of Global Health Equity at Brigham and Women’s Hospital.